Is El Salvador Safe to Visit in 2023? A Comprehensive Safety Guide for Travelers

 Crime in El Salvador today

 Over the years, crime and violence have affected the number of people visiting El Salvador; this is a sad and upsetting fact about the country.
-However, in 2023, security in El Salvador has improved to its best levels in over 30 years.
-Homicides are down, and the nation has experienced many days with zero homicides.
+However, security in the country has improved to its best levels in over 50 years.

 Crime statistics, the scary part